Dr Ceri Trevethan

 Ceri graduated from the University of Aberdeen in 2000 with a first class honours in Psychology, having worked part-time in a range of care jobs during her studies.
 She then completed a PhD in Neuropsychology, researching rehabilitation from visual problems linked to acquired brain injury.
 Ceri completed her Doctorate in Clinical Psychology at the University of Edinburgh in 2009.
 After working in neuropsychology and adult mental health settings, she completed a post-graduate diploma in Clinical Neuropsychology at the University of Glasgow (with merit) in 2016.
 Ceri has worked in NHS, 3rd Sector and Educational settings and is now employed part-time as a Lecturer at the University of Aberdeen, also holding an Honorary Contract as a Clinical Psychologist with NHS Grampian Department of Clinical Neuropsychology.
 Ceri enjoys providing teaching, supervision and consultancy on a range of topics, to other psychologists, health professionals, business and community settings.

-- Bond Solon Expert Witness Certificate (University of Aberdeen, in progress)
+- Bond Solon Expert Witness Certificate (University of Aberdeen School of Law)

 - Post-graduate Diploma in Clinical Neuropsychology (with merit)